-Dr. Gennaro Carpinito sees patients in Boston, MA and Framingham, MA.
-His medical specialty is urology (urinary tract disease).
-His areas of clinical interest consist of adrenalectomy (adrenal surgery), partial nephrectomy, and radical nephrectomy.
-Dr. Carpinito is affiliated with MetroWest Medical Center and Tufts Medical Center.
-Neighborhood Health Plan, Cigna, and Aetna are among the insurance carriers that Dr. Carpinito accepts.
-Dr. Carpinito is open to new patients.
-He studied medicine at Boston University School of Medicine.
-He has received professional recognition including the following: "Top Doctor," Boston Magazine; "Top Doctor," U.S. News & World Report; and Boston Super Doctors.
-Dr. Carpinito (or staff) speaks Italian.
+Dr. Gennaro Carpinito specializes in urology (urinary tract disease).
+Clinical interests for Dr. Carpinito include adrenalectomy (adrenal surgery), partial nephrectomy, and radical nephrectomy.
+He takes Neighborhood Health Plan, Cigna, and Aetna, in addition to other insurance carriers.
+Dr. Carpinito graduated from Boston University School of Medicine.
+Awards and/or distinctions he has received include "Top Doctor," Boston Magazine; "Top Doctor," U.S. News & World Report; and Boston Super Doctors.
+In addition to English, Dr. Carpinito (or staff) speaks Italian.
 He also offers interpreting services for his patients.
+Dr. Carpinito is professionally affiliated with MetroWest Medical Center and Tufts Medical Center.
+He welcomes new patients.

 Clinical interests: Prostate Problems, Partial Nephrectomy, Shock Wave Lithotripsy, Radical Nephrectomy, Pyeloplasty, ...
 (Read more)